fwcd/socha-client-java-2018/README.md

 * [Download the Server here](http://www.software-challenge.de/downloads/).

-* Build the client using the "build.xml" ANT-file (though it should already show up as a pre-configured project builder in Eclipse)
+* Build the client using Gradle: gradlew build

 * You should find the compiled JAR under the path target/phantomclient.jar